yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/prisma.md

 ## CRUD operations

-Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/nodejs/ysql-prisma/) page in the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/nodejs/ysql-prisma/) page.

-The following steps break down the quick start example to demonstrate how to perform common tasks required for Node.js application development using Prisma.
+The following steps break down the example to demonstrate how to perform common tasks required for Node.js application development using Prisma.

 ### Step 1: Create a Node.js project and install Prisma package